Geppetto (Fables): Dealings with Fabletown

 Geppetto's attitude towards Fabletown was, for the most part, one of general disinterest.
 With many worlds for his Empire still to absorb, the mundane world was of little interest, and those Fables who had escaped there were of limited interest for the time being, although he did still consider them to be his subjects, albeit in what he considered to be self-imposed exile.
 He did not, however, intend to allow Fabletown to be a distraction and sent in a unit of his elite wooden soldiers with the aim of reclaiming all those magical items that the escaping Fables had managed to take with them when they fled (although it is implied that this was not the army's only purpose, as they apparently had plans to kill some of the Fables even if Fabletown did not resist).
 He sent them under the command of Baba Yaga, masquerading as Red Riding Hood, who he announced to the denizens of Fabletown was his Imperial Envoy, who would work to achieve reconciliation between them.
 Fabletown chose to resist and neither Baba Yaga nor any of the wooden soldiers returned to the Homelands.

 His next encounter with Fabletown was the one-man invasion of the Homelands by Boy Blue.
-Armed with powerful magical artifacts, Blue caused a remarkable amount of disruption, slaying several Imperial governors as he made his way closer to the Imperial capitol, where he infiltrated the Emperor's throne room and decapitated the Emperor, who reverted to his original wooden form.
+Armed with powerful magical artifacts, Blue caused a remarkable amount of disruption, slaying several Imperial governors as he made his way closer to the Imperial capitol, where he infiltrated the Emperor's throne room and killed the Emperor, who reverted to his original wooden form.
 Captured by the Snow Queen, Blue was brought to Geppetto, and the two conversed for some time, while Geppetto worked on repairing the Emperor puppet ready for returning him to a living form; Blue also returned Pinocchio's body to his grateful father, who had little difficulty in reviving his wayward offspring.
-Shortly afterwards, however, it became apparent that Blue had allowed himself to be captured in order to discover the true identity of the Adversary.
+Shortly afterwards, it became apparent that Blue had allowed himself to be captured in order to discover the true identity of the Adversary.
 Escaping with ease, he attempted to kill Geppetto, but failed due to the sheer number of protective spells that surrounded the older Fable.
 Angrily, Geppetto swore to send the Snow Queen after Blue to get revenge.
 Disturbed and confused, Pinocchio chose to stay with his father when Blue left.

 His anger with Fabletown grew even further after their next encounter.
 Bigby Wolf infiltrated the Homelands and broke into Geppetto's cottage, where he explained that Fabletown would be adopting what he referred to as the Israel template.
 Any hurt inflicted on Fabletown would be returned several times over.
 Bigby then demonstrated this policy by using plastic explosive to destroy the grove of magical trees that Geppetto used to create the wooden soldiers, in retaliation for their assault on Fabletown.
 The resulting fire also destroyed Geppetto's cottage.